Yes, it’s possible to identify several signs of dishonesty in handwriting but it isn’t quite as straightforward as you may think. Let me explain.

 Dishonesty has to be habitual before it will show up in the handwriting.
 When it becomes a habit it makes a mark or impression on the personality.
 And this is when we we are able to detect it in the handwriting.

 Dishonesty in a habitual thief is therefore easier to identify.
 His character will bear the scars of his lifestyle and these scars will be reflected in his handwriting.

 There are quite a few signs of dishonesty in handwriting.
 But you should only identify them as dishonesty

 - or if they are seen to be in groups or syndromes with other similar signs.

 I rely on several signs to help me to detect dishonesty.
-But I cannot publish them here because they are not meant for public use.
-You see, a lot of damage can be done if dishonesty is miss-diagnosed.
+But we have to be very careful because a lot of damage can be done if dishonesty is miss-diagnosed.